 If you’ve lost a tooth or two over the years, dental implants in Milwaukee are an excellent solution to permanently replace your missing teeth.
 As the only dental prosthetic to replicate the entire tooth structure, they provide exceptional benefits not possible with any other solution.
 Although you anticipate enjoying their advantages for yourself, it’s normal to have a few concerns before you’re ready to commit to the treatment.
 Here are the answers to a few of the most common questions Dr. Franzen is asked about the procedure.

-It’s not uncommon for patients interested in dental implants to need to undergo bone grafting before their placement surgery.
+It’s not uncommon for patients interested in dental implants to need preliminary bone grafting before their placement surgery.
 Your dentist in Milwaukee will review a CT scan of your oral structures during the consultation process.
 If the scan shows areas of weakened bone, you’ll need the grafting procedure to enhance the thickness of your jaw.
 Although it adds another step to your treatment plan, it’s time well spent to ensure your dental implants have the support they need to stay in place for many years.